 An accessible, mountain town about 30 min from SLC, Park City is quaint, and has a myriad of cool shops, restaurants, and views.
 We wish we had been able to spend more than one afternoon here in P.C.
 We will definitely be coming back!

 WHERE TO EAT :

 The best club sandwich I’ve ever had by a LONG shot.
 This restaurant is known for it’s delicious baked goods (which I can also vouch for), but our lunch here was terrific… a true 10/10.
 Great atmosphere, and central location, Gourmandise is an SLC must.

 A health-conscious eatery that doesn’t disappoint!
 The founder of Whole 30 goes to this restaurant occasionally (or so I am told) which is a testament to its health-conscious and customer focused mission.
 Incredible menu, and great offerings.

-We are very much into saving money by checking our regional or local chains.
+We are very much into saving money by checking out regional or local chains.
 On this trip we ate at Rubios, Cafe Rio, and In N Out.
 Most are primarily in the southwest, and are terrific and inexpensive.
 Hannah adores Rubio’s for their shrimp and seafood salads.
-While neither restaurant has much atmosphere, the food is fantastic.
+While neither restaurant has much atmosphere, the food is worth the stop.
 And of course In-n-Out Burger, where we must get fries.
 Multiple times.
 Typically late at night.